seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 ### Symbolic definition of the wave propagator

+To model seismic data by solving the acoustic wave equation, the first necessary step is to discretize our PDE, which includes discrete representations of the velocity model and wavefields, as well as approximations of the spatial and temporal derivatives using finite differences (FD).
+However, instead of writing out long finite difference stencils by hand, we are going to employ the powerful symbolic representations of Devito.

 The primary design objective of Devito is to allow users to define complex matrix-free finite difference operators from high-level symbolic definitions, while employing automated code generation to create highly optimized low-level C code.
-For this purpose Devito uses the symbolic algebra package SymPy @Meurer17 to facilitate the automatic creation of derivative expressions, allowing the quick and efficient generation of high-order wave propagators with variable stencil orders.
+For this purpose Devito uses the symbolic algebra package SymPy [@Meurer17] to facilitate the automatic creation of derivative expressions, allowing the quick and efficient generation of high-order wave propagators with variable stencil orders.

-At the core of Devito's symbolic API are two symbolic types that behave like a `sympy.Function` objects, while also managing user data:
+At the core of Devito's symbolic API are two symbolic types that behave like SymPy function objects, while also managing user data:

 * `DenseData` objects represent a spatially varying function